-About Bootstrappers Breakfast®
+About Bootstrappers Breakfast® Meetings

-Bootstrappers Breakfast fosters early morning discussions among entrepreneurs at local restaurants.
+Bootstrappers Breakfast meeting fosters early morning discussions among entrepreneurs at local restaurants.
 The focus is on technology businesses whose next stage of growth is based on internal cash flow and organic profits.
 Entrepreneurs who like to “eat problems for breakfast” bring business issues and challenges to discuss with peers.

 After attending Silicon Valley networking meetings for more than a decade, Murphy became disenchanted with the extreme emphasis on venture capital and fund raising.
 He wanted to create a place for entrepreneurs to discuss their real challenges like time management, finding partners, attracting customers, payroll issues, human resources–issues that entrepreneurs may not normally talk about in other networking meetings.